romasan/node-rtmp-stream/README.md

 - [x] reset countdown on login
 - [ ] twitch extension (https://dev.twitch.tv/docs/extensions/)
 - [ ] rename all qq to admin or super
+- [ ] buy pixel-battle.ru | pixelbattles.ru
+- [ ] use one countdown for every session with one authorization
+- [ ] use one countdown for active unauthorized users with one ip address

 # admin panel